varun-singhh/vovoca/README.md

 - Share Music

 ### Is the Any Authentication?
-Yes Vovoca is authenticated and takes care of your personal info privacy, although songs uploaded by you will be available for everyone to listen
+Yes Vovoca is authenticated and takes care of your personal info privacy, although songs uploaded by you will be available for everyone to listen and download

 ## Dependencies used:
 ```